-\Fig{fig2} shows the mean-square displacement (MSD) of the A and B particles as functions of the time.
+\Fig{fig2} shows the mean-square displacement (MSD) of the A and B particles as functions of time.
 The four columns are similar to those of \fig{fig1} with the time $t$ as the x-coordinate in the first column and the reduced time $\tilde{t}\equiv (D\rho^{2/3})t \propto t/\tau$ in the second, where the MSD is also given in reduced units, i.e., multiplied by $\rho^{2/3}$.
 The latter shows approximate invariance of the dynamics.
 It is instructive to consider the limits of short and long times.
-For $t\to 0$, in the ``ballistic'' regime, \eq{EOM_AOU} and \eq{noise} imply that the MSD is proportional to $(D/\tau)t^2$, while for $t\to\infty$ the MSD is proportional to $Dt$.
+For $t\to 0$, i.e., in the ``ballistic'' regime, \eq{EOM_AOU} and \eq{noise} imply that the MSD is proportional to $(D/\tau)t^2$, while for $t\to\infty$ the MSD is proportional to $Dt$.
 Thus the reduced-unit short- and long-time limit MSDs are proportional to $\rho^{2/3}D\tau\tt^2$ and $\rho^{2/3}D\tau\tt$, respectively.
-Since \eq{OUP_param2} implies that $\rho^{2/3}D\tau$ is a constant, this means that in these limit the MSDs are simply proportional to $\tt^2$ and $\tt$, respectively, which is confirmed by \fig{fig2}(b).
+Since \eq{OUP_param2} implies that $\rho^{2/3}D\tau$ is a constant, this means that in these limit the MSDs are proportional to $\tt^2$ and $\tt$, respectively.
+This is confirmed by \fig{fig2}(b).
 The third column of \fig{fig2} gives the reduced MSD using the predicted $D$ and $\tau$ at the reference density.
-The fourth column compares the reference state point MSDs to those of the $T_{MD}=1.57$ MD simulation.
-We conclude from \fig{fig1} and \fig{fig2} that there is a nontrivial approximate invariance of structure and dynamics.
+The fourth column compares the reference state point MSDs to those of $T_{MD}=1.57$ MD simulation.
+We conclude from \fig{fig1} and \fig{fig2} that there is an approximate invariance of the reduced-unit structure and dynamics.